Ai Accountant

 Introduction

 If you are evaluating a payment reconciliation platform India finance teams can trust at month close, start with the real world.
-Can it handle UPI RRNs automatically, parse NEFT UTRs from scanned statements, reconcile Razorpay settlements with MDR and GST, and post clean entries to your ERP?
-These are not nice to have features, they are survival tools for Indian finance operations.
+Can it handle UPI RRNs automatically?
+Parse NEFT UTRs from scanned statements?
+Reconcile Razorpay settlements with MDR and GST?
+Post clean entries to your ERP?
+These are not nice to have features.
+They are survival tools for Indian finance operations.

 Understanding India's Payment Reconciliation Challenge

 Then comes GST.
-MDR attracts GST, refunds need reverse GST treatment, cross state transactions complicate classification, and GSTR filings depend on accurate reconciliation.
+MDR attracts GST.
+Refunds need reverse GST treatment.
+Cross state transactions complicate classification.
+GSTR filings depend on accurate transaction matching and ledger entries.

 • Month end closes slip into the second week.